 | Costs | Reduction in storage and demurrage costs |

-For companies filing hundreds of declarations each month, the time savings are considerable.
+For companies submitting hundreds of declarations each month, the time savings are considerable.

-ASD Group: Your partner with expertise in DELTA IE and the H1 system
+ASD Group: Your partner with full mastery of DELTA IE and the H1 system

-The introduction of DELTA IE and H1/B1 declarations marks a major change in customs clearance in France.
-The disappearance of the DAU and the shift to structured electronic messages enable companies to gain greater foresight, speed and reliability, while reducing the risk of errors and delays at import and export.
+The introduction of DELTA IE and H1/B1 declarations marks a major transformation in French customs clearance.
+The disappearance of the SAD Single Administrative Document and the shift to structured electronic messages enable companies to gain greater foresight, speed and reliability while reducing the risk of errors and hold-ups on imports and exports.

 In this context, ASD Group Customs supports companies with: